Sylius/Sylius/docs/book/coupons.rst

 Finally to see the effects of your promotion with couponyou need to **apply a coupon on the Order**.

-How to apply a couponto an Order?
+How to apply a coupon to an Order?
 ----------------------------------

 To apply you promotion with coupon that gives 100% discount on the shipping costs